Alexander Masters

-Alexander Masters is an English author, screenwriter, and worker with the homeless.
+Alexander Wright Masters is an English author, screenwriter, and worker with the homeless.
 He lives in Cambridge, United Kingdom.

 Masters is the son of authors Dexter Masters and Joan Brady.
 He was educated at Bedales School, and took a first in physics from King's College London.
 He then went to St Edmund's College, Cambridge for a further degree in maths, and then the beginnings of a PhD in the philosophy of quantum mechanics.
 He was studying for an MSc degree in mathematics with the Open University, and working as an assistant at a hostel for the homeless in Cambridge, when he wrote his first book.

 He is the writer and illustrator of Stuart: A Life Backwards (ISBN 0-00-720037-4), the biography of Stuart Shorter.
 It explores how a young boy, somewhat disabled from birth, became mentally unstable, criminal and violent, living homeless on the streets of Cambridge.
 As the title suggests, the book starts from Shorter's adult life, tracing it back in time through his troubled childhood, examining the effects his family, schooling and disability had on his eventual state.
 Masters wrote the book with Shorter's active and enthusiastic help.

+Both Masters and Shorter helped campaign to secure the release of the Cambridge Two – Ruth Wyner and John Brock – who had been convicted in 1999 of failing to prevent heroin from being dealt at the Cambridge homeless shelter they were managing.
+Masters helped to organise protests and provided administrative help whilst Shorter undertook a three day occupation of the pavement in front of the Home Office in protest of the conviction.
+Wyner and Brock were released following a successful appeal in July 2000, and Wyner later praised Masters and Shorter's vigorous campaigning, saying: "I owe them everything."